$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Improved microlocal Kakeya-Nikodym estimates

 for any $N>0$. \end{lemma} \begin{proof} This follows immediately from a result of Marshall \cite[Proposition 6.9]{Mar16} by the inverse Harish-Chandra transform and the rapid decay of $h_\la$ away from $\la$.
 Note that in \cite{Mar16} it is required that $\beta\leq\lambda^{2/3}$.
 However, this assumption is not necessary, and $\lambda^{2/3}$ could be replaced with $\lambda^{1-\epsilon'}$ (this is also mentioned in \cite[Remark p.466]{Mar16}). \end{proof}

-We will use the amplification method and need an input on the estimation of Hecke returns, which counts how many times the Hecke operators map a geodesic segment close to itself.
-We define
+We also need an input on the estimation of Hecke returns, which counts how many times the Hecke operators map a geodesic segment close to itself.
+We define, for $g\in G$ and $0\leq\kappa\leq1$,